MervCodes

 ENTRYPOINT ["/server"]

-This produces an image that is literally just your binary, often under 10MB.
+That's an image containing literally just your binary.
+Often under 10MB.

 FROM node:22 AS builder